EDIT TITLE here

 Change background colors

 This template uses Bootstrap background colors.
-For example, search this `index.html` file for `bg-primary`, which sets the navigation bar (line 28), header (line 56), and footer (line 236) to blue.
-Changing it to `bg-secondary` switches those colors to gray.
+For example, search this "index.html" file for "bg-primary", which sets the navigation bar (line 28), header (line 56), and footer (around line 245) to blue.
+Changing it to "bg-secondary" switches those colors to gray.
+Learn about other color options at the link above.

 Instead of slowly making edits on GitHub and waiting for them to appear online, you can quickly make multiple edits in your local computer and view them instantly in your browser.
 Here's a list of steps: